mitchty/orb/readme.md

 ## non-interactively muck with $PATH

-Assuming $orb_ruby_base has a directory named ruby-1.9.3-p194 within:

-setupruby ruby-1.9.3-p194
+orb_use_ruby 1.9.3-p327

 ## But I don't want that dir in $PATH anymore!

-No worries, typing orb_implode removes anything from $orb_ruby_base in $PATH.
+No worries, typing orb_implode removes everything it sets up.

 Thats it!